zachvalenta/jvns.ca/source/projects/index.markdown

     <a href="http://github.com/jvns/rustboot"> Operating system in Rust </a> (2013)
 </h2>

 A toy operating system in [Rust](http://rust-lang.com) for x86.
-Right now it has a basic keyboard driver, and I'm working on memory allocation.
+It only has a basic keyboard driver.

 I've also written a pretty popular series of blog posts about this process, like